projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

       sudo systemctl start systemd-networkd

 #.
 Shut down the guest and relaunch it using ``virsh start ACRNSOS --console``.
-   Select the ``ACRN hypervisor`` entry from the Grub menu.
+   Select the ``ACRN hypervisor`` entry from the GRUB menu.

    .. note::
-      You may occasionnally run into the following error: ``Assertion failed in file arch/x86/vtd.c,line 256 : fatal error`` occasionally.
+      You may occasionally run into the following error: ``Assertion failed in file arch/x86/vtd.c,line 256 : fatal error``.
 This is a transient issue, try to restart the VM when that happens.
-If you need a more stable setup, you can work around the problem by switching your native host to a non-graphical environment (``sudo systemctl set-default multi-user.target``).
+If you need a more stable setup, you can work around the problem by switching your native host to a non-graphical environment (``sudo systemctl set-default
+      multi-user.target``).

 #.
-Verify that you are now running ACRN using ``dmesg``.
+Use ``dmesg`` to verify that you are now running ACRN.

    .. code-block:: console